 The intended uses of this CPF grant-and the activities of the Economic Revitalization Plan-are to support a robust stakeholder engagement process, conduct specialized studies and economic analysis, and support county staff-- culminating in a Just Transition Economic Revitalization Plan, which is a roadmap to move forward with a just transition in Contra Costa County.
-This roadmap will include the workforce transitions needed to support this pivot, and the land use changes to attract and accommodate businesses in the industry clusters identified by the Northern Waterfront Economic Development Initiative, as the impacts trickle along the supply chain and existing workforce pipelines.
+This roadmap will include the workforce transitions needed to support this pivot, and the land use changes to attract and accommodate businesses in the industry clusters identified by the Northern Waterfront Economic Development Initiative and other sectors that support the green energy economy and the shift to a zero-emission economy, as the impacts trickle along the supply chain and existing workforce pipelines.

-This is a plan to make Contra Costa the hub for production and employment in advanced transportation fuels, biomedical/biotech, food processing, clean tech, and transportation technology-with a trained workforce ready to go, and the land use needs of businesses met in industrial areas that were historically part of the petroleum-based economic sector that are now a long-term success in the transition to a zero-emission economy.
+This is a plan to make Contra Costa the hub for production and employment in advanced materials & diversified manufacturing, biomedical/biotech, food processing, clean tech, advanced transportation technology, and other sectors that support the green energy economy-with a trained workforce ready to go, and the land use needs of businesses met in industrial areas that were historically part of the petroleum-based economic sector that are now a long-term success in the transition to a zero-emission economy.